Magento 2 on Kubernetes – how do I do that?Maciej Lewkowicz

 To deploy the stack discussed so far, run

-By now, we should have a working, although bare-bones, Magento deployment on Kubernetes.
-We’re still missing some essential parts, namely a decent search engine and cache.
-Let’s carry on and add them!
+Now you should have a working, although bare-bones, Magento deployment on Kubernetes.
+We’re still missing some essential parts – they're coming up in the following sections.

-Having Elasticsearch configured in the previous section, we now have all the functionality-related pieces in place.
-You might have noticed, however, that Magento’s performance is less than stellar in this configuration.
+Having deployed all functionality-related pieces in the previous section, you might have noticed that Magento’s performance is less than stellar.
 Worry not – we haven’t taken advantage of almost any caching yet!

 In other words: we made it work, now let’s make it work fast with Redis and auto-scaling.